pfackeldey/acat2025/poster.typ

 = #emoji.sparkles Virtual Arrays for Awkward Array

 Awkward Array does support virtual arrays, i.e. representing not-yet-loaded arrays in memory.
-These arrays are loaded on-demand when Awkward Arrays needs them to perform an operation.
+These arrays are loaded on-demand when Awkward Array needs them to perform an operation.
 An example of virtual arrays in the scope of the coffea 2025 project is shown in the following:

 #codly(